Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 <span id="Time_out_parameters"></span>

-### Time-out parameters
+### Time- out parameters

-Transfer CFT provides the possibility of configuring several time-out parameters.
+Transfer CFT provides the possibility of configuring several time- out parameters.

 PeSIT allows several successive transfers to be concatenated over the same protocol connection.
-Transfer CFT consequently defines the maximum wait time-out between transfers using the parameters DISCTD (wait time-out in requester mode) and DISCTS (server mode).
-The protocol connection is freed on expiration of this time-out.
+Transfer CFT consequently defines the maximum wait time- out between transfers using the parameters DISCTD (wait time- out in requester mode) and DISCTS (server mode).
+The protocol connection is freed on expiration of this time- out.

-When not in the protocol connection/disconnection/interrupt phase, the RTO (read time-out) parameter is used to monitor the activity of the corresponding PeSIT.
-For example, if the local Transfer CFT has not received an acknowledgement of an FPDU (File Protocol Data Unit) by the time this time-out has expired, it interrupts the connection with a diagnostic code indicating that the monitoring time-out has been exceeded.
+When not in the protocol connection/disconnection/interrupt phase, the RTO (read time- out) parameter is used to monitor the activity of the corresponding PeSIT.
+For example, if the local Transfer CFT has not received an acknowledgement of an FPDU (File Protocol Data Unit) by the time this time- out has expired, it interrupts the connection with a diagnostic code indicating that the monitoring time- out has been exceeded.

-The DISCTC parameter corresponds to the wait time-out for a response to the protocol connection request (FPDU CONNECT).
+The DISCTC parameter corresponds to the wait time- out for a response to the protocol connection request (FPDU CONNECT).

-The DISCTR parameter corresponds to thenetwork disconnection wait time-out of the PeSIT standard.
+The DISCTR parameter corresponds to thenetwork disconnection wait time- out of the PeSIT standard.
 Once the local Transfer CFT has sent an abrupt protocol interruption (ABORT FPDU), the partner has this time limit to break the network connection.
 Beyond this time, the local Transfer CFT itself sends the network disconnection request.